derBroBro/private-ma-server/README.md

 |16|4| unknown (17 61 d4 80)
 |20|2| unknown (zeros)
 |22|2| unknown (00 0f)

-The device type is related to the ID.
-02 means temperature only (MA10100), 03 temperature and humidity (MA10200).
-Other devices and their values must be investigated.
-Interesting are that the byte 0,5 and 6 look like some kind of device specific.
-MA10100: byte1 = ce, byte5 = 12, byte6 = 02
-MA10200: byte1 = d2, byte5 = 16, byte6 = a3
-I am not sure but is think there must be also a "battery" flag.

 # How can I support?
 You can work on the code as well as provide information about you sensor data to help to understand how them work.